Magento 2 Cacheable False: When to Use and When Not To

 • Does not impact page caching

-• Good for changing or third-party data
+• Good for volatile or third-party data

 3. Edge Side Includes (ESI)